 Fusion is the process by which the sun and other stars generate light and heat.
 It is a nuclear process, where energy is produced by smashing together light atoms.
 It is the opposite reaction to fission, where heavy isotopes are split apart.

-It’s most easily achieved on Earth by combining the isotopes of hydrogen: deuterium and tritium.
+It’s most easily achieved on Earth by combining two isotopes of hydrogen: deuterium and tritium.
 Hydrogen is the lightest of all the elements, being made up of a single proton and a electron.
 Deuterium has an extra neutron in its nucleus; it can replace one of the hydrogen atoms in H20 to make what is called “heavy water.”
 Tritium has two extra neutrons, and is therefore three times as heavy as hydrogen.
 In a fusion cycle, tritium and deuterium are combined and result in the formation of helium, the next heaviest element in the Periodic Table, and the release of a free neutron.

 Deuterium, is found one part per 6,500 in ordinary seawater, and is therefore is globally available, eliminating the problem of unequal geographical distribution of fuel resources.
-This means that there will be fuel for fusion, available to all nations, as long as there is water on the planet.
+This means that there will be fuel for fusion as long as there is water on the planet.

 What is Fusion Power?

 Let us take look at a fusion reaction.
 You can see that as deuterium and tritium, the two heavy isotopes of hydrogen, fuse together, their component parts are recombined into a helium atom and a fast neutron.
 As the two heavy isotopes are reassembled into a helium atom, you have ‘extra’ mass leftover which is converted into the kinetic energy of the neutron, according to Einstein’s formula: E=mc2.